SwampTG/TCC_materials/annotations/summaries/sec_handbook.md

   - More practical if there is already a culture;
   - Pair programming increases productivity;
   - Review can be difficult to implement (fear, criticize);

+## Chap.
+11 - Sec.
+Champion

+- The person who will (know | care) more about security ;
+- An organization specialist;
+  - From other parts of the organization;
+  - From outside;
+- Not an expert but a dev that worked on successful secure software;
+  - Export the processes used by the projects.
+- A normal dev who likes security and will be formed / financed by the company to learn;

+## Chap.
+12 - Pen test

+- External people;
+- White hat team;
+- Red team - Simulates social engineering for attacks and other sophisticated tools;
+- Try to invade the system - Simulate hacker behaviour;
+- Hard to find white hats;
+- Can be costly;
+- Doesn't guarantee security;